 Alan Sytsma: It’s strong.
 It’s definitely strong, and especially compared to the other ones.
 This one, you know, we’re not drinking it with ice.
 I would recommend it, it’s gonna soften it a lot.

 Brendan Francis Newnam: All right, so let’s try this last one, and this is called Uncouth Vermouth.
 It’s made in Brooklyn in what else, small batches.

-Alan Sytsma: I mean just looking at the bottle you know it’s either made in Brooklyn, Portland, Oregon, or possible Austin Texas.
+Alan Sytsma: I mean just looking at the bottle you know it’s either made in Brooklyn, Portland, Oregon, or possibly Austin, Texas.
 Those are the only three possible places it could come from.
 You know, it has that kind of Moulin Rouge sort of vibe to it, but definitely the rough, hand-worn kind of aesthetic is going on as well.

-Brendan Francis Newnam: And also the other thing that gives it away is this is vermouth, and on the bottom left corner it says pear ginger.
+Brendan Francis Newnam: And also the other thing that gives it away is: this is vermouth, yet on the bottom left corner it says “pear ginger.”

-Alan Sytsma: Well you’re seeing a lot from a lot of these American vermouth makers is that they’re really breaking away from the basic dry or sweet.
-They’re doing all sorts of weird, weird flavors as evidenced by the name.
+Alan Sytsma: Well what you’re seeing from a lot of these American vermouth makers is that they’re really breaking away from the basic dry or sweet.
+They’re doing all sorts of weird, weird flavors, as evidenced by the name.

 Brendan Francis Newnam: Let’s give this a shot.
 It is a ginger color in keeping with the flavor.